 How many women sales executives are there out there?
-A nearly twenty-year-old Catalyst report found only 14% of managerial roles in sales were filled by women, but things surely must have improved since then, right?
+Twenty-five years ago, Catalyst reported that only 14% of managerial roles in sales were filled by women, but things surely must have improved since then, right?
 You’d think, but a query to the organization for more recent numbers returned this comment from a spokesperson: “Unfortunately, there’s almost nothing out there.
 No one is counting.”

 Informal indicators like the number of women speakers at sales conferences, women sales execs cited in the media, or even anecdotal evidence suggests that, despite the passing of a couple of decades, things may have gotten a bit better, but no where near enough.
 What’s holding women back from rising in sales?